Extreme cold freezes Pacific Northwest ahead of winter storm - KTVZ

 In its storm warning, the agency said that travel may be difficult because of icy roads and reduced visibility caused by blowing snow.
 It said that power outages and tree damage were likely because of ice, and warned that cold wind chills could cause frostbite on exposed skin in as little as 30 minutes.

 Claire Rush is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
-Follow Claire on Twitter at http://twitter.com/ClaireARush
+Follow Claire on Twitter.